Create Descriptive Links

 Students Explain Digital Accessibility: Descriptive links from LX. lab

-1. Write your descriptive link name (e.g. BBC News Homepage) and use your cursor to select the text.
+1. Write descriptive link text (e.g. BBC News Homepage)

 screenshot of a PPT slide showing the steps described in the paragraph above